cruise-automation/k-rail/README.md

 ## Logging

-Log levels can be set in the K-rail configuration file.
+Log levels can be set in the k-rail configuration file.
 Acceptable values are `debug`, `warn`, and `info`.
 The default log level is `info`.

 All reporting and enforcement operations are logged in a structured json blob per event.
 It is useful to run policies in report-only mode, analyze your state in with the structured logs, and flip on enforcement mode when appropriate.